-The importance of this research lies in the idea of increasing knowledge of mosquito preferences in order to guide public behavior and ideally prevent negative mosquito-to-human-interaction, such as the transmission of West Nile Virus.
+The importance of this research lies in the idea of increasing knowledge of mosquito preferences in order to guide public behavior and ideally prevent negative mosquito-to-humaninteraction, such as the transmission of West Nile Virus, which appears to be on the rise in Virginia.
 Limitations include the presence of only three trials.
 More time to conduct additional trials to gather more data would be ideal.